rekharchandran/WIFI-Locatioining-IoT-Analytics/README.md

 ### Objective

+To investigate classification & regression models to predict the location (building, floor, latitudes and longitudes) on the multi-building of Jaume University in Spain.
 ### General Overview of the Data

 •	The database consists of 19937 training/reference records which were generated with an Android application called CaptureLoc.